usnistgov/5gdeploy/netdef-compose/README.md

 ## QoS and Network Emulation Settings

-Outgoing IPv4 packets can be customized, in these select network functions:
+QoS rules can be applied to IPv4 packets transmitted by these network functions:

-* Open5GCore, gNB
+* Open5GCore: gNB, UPF

 `--set-dscp` alters outer IPv4 DSCP field for traffic transmitted by a network function.
 The syntax looks like `--set-dscp='n3 | gnb* | upf4 | 32'`, where each value contains four parts delimited by `|` symbol: